 #7 – Poor Customer Service

-It is very important to have consistently good customer service, as that is one of the most critical deciding factors for the customers to continue with your product month on month or year on year.
-It is believed that if the customer service is dissatisfactory, it reaches faster than praise for a good service.
+It is very important to provide consistently good customer service, as that is one of the most critical deciding factors for the customers to continue with your product, month on month or year on year.
+It is believed that the news of customer dissatisfaction spreads faster than the accolades for good service.

-In the early stage of the product lifecycle, there are bound to be some obvious problems with the product and that is fine.
+The early stage of the product life cycle might confront certain obvious problems that need to be finetuned.
 But failing to address those issues is definitely not a good sign.
-Hence with Agile/Scrum development process, the issues should be dealt quickly iteratively to avoid customers going away and keeping them happy with your product and customer service.
+Hence, Agile/Scrum development process can help deal with these issues in a quick and iterative way to keep customers from going away and to retain them with timely customer service.

-You have a perfect pitch, your pricing is exactly set right, you are consistently updating your software, and your business is doing well.
-But, Then, suddenly something new from the competitor, which happens to be your niche area, comes along.
-It may happen that this something new is addressing your customer requirements in a better way and gets wooed by their sales and becomes their client.
-Thus, the point here is, conversation matters a lot in client relationships.
-Enduring the conversation has an influence on the lifetime value of your customers in terms of their permanency with their initial purchase and the ability for add-on sales in the future.
+Imagine this scenario.
+You have a perfect pitch, your pricing is set right, you are constantly updating your software, and your business is doing well.
+But, then, suddenly something new from the competitor, which happens to be your niche area, comes along.
+It might happen that this ‘something new’ is addressing your customer requirements in a better way and is getting a lot of your clients’ attention.
+This proves to be pretty detrimental for your own brand.
+However, this scenario can be avoided if you follow and adhere to a strategic customer communication and engagement process to constantly converse and interact with them about understanding their business goals and pain points and suggesting them how to mitigate those using your product in a successful manner.
+An enduring customer communication system has a positive influence on your customer lifetime value – both in terms of permanency with the initial purchase and the ability for add-on sales in the future.